The flag of the Netherlands represents its history, symbols, and tradition.

 Tulip

 The Netherlands is the world’s largest producer of tulips.
-In total, the Dutch produce 4.2 billion tulip bulbs, which only half is exported.
+In total, the Dutch produce 4.2 billion tulip bulbs, of which only half are exported.

 The best place to see tons of tulips in the Netherlands is the Keukenhof Gardens, but there’s a sweet flower market in Amsterdam.